 In short, filing your return before the ITR last date ensures peace of mind, avoids penalties, and keeps you financially compliant.

-Yes, you can still file after the income tax return filing last date by submitting a belated return under Section 139(4).
-For FY 2024-25, you can file belated returns until 31st December 2025.
-However, late fees and interest apply.
+Yes, you can still file after the last income tax return filing date by submitting a belated return under Section 139(4).

 If you file your return but later discover mistakes, such as missed deductions, wrong income details, or incorrect bank information, you can file a revised ITR.